Total internal reflection: Discovery

 The surprisingly comprehensive and largely correct explanations of the rainbow by Theodoric of Freiberg (written between 1304 and 1310) and Kamāl al-Dīn al-Fārisī (completed by 1309), although sometimes mentioned in connection with total internal reflection (TIR), are of dubious relevance because the internal reflection of sunlight in a spherical raindrop is not total.
 But, according to Carl Benjamin Boyer, Theodoric's treatise on the rainbow also classified optical phenomena under five causes, the last of which was "a total reflection at the boundary of two transparent media".
 Theodoric's work was forgotten until it was rediscovered by Giovanni Battista Venturi in 1814.

 Theodoric having fallen into obscurity, the discovery of TIR was generally attributed to Johannes Kepler, who published his findings in his Dioptrice in 1611.
 Although Kepler failed to find the true law of refraction, he showed by experiment that for air-to-glass incidence, the incident and refracted rays rotated in the same sense about the point of incidence, and that as the angle of incidence varied through ±90°, the angle of refraction (as we now call it) varied through ±42°.
 He was also aware that the incident and refracted rays were interchangeable.
 But these observations did not cover the case of a ray incident from glass to air at an angle beyond 42°, and Kepler promptly concluded that such a ray could only be reflected.

-René Descartes rediscovered the law of refraction and published it in his Dioptrique of 1637.
+René Descartes rediscovered the law of refraction and published it in his La Dioptrique of 1637.
 In the same work he mentioned the senses of rotation of the incident and refracted rays and the condition of TIR.
-But he neglected to discuss the limiting case, and consequently failed give an expression for the critical angle, although he could easily have done so.
+But he neglected to discuss the limiting case, and consequently failed to give an expression for the critical angle, although he could easily have done so.